A Guide to Voting in the Canadian Federal Election

 For accessibility accommodations visit the Accessible Voting page or you can call 1-800-463-6868 or 1-800-361-8935 (TTY) to ensure your assigned polling station meets your needs.

-How do I know if I am on the voters list?
+How do I know if I am on the voters’ list?

-When the election is announced, Elections Canada creates lists of voters using information from the National Register of Electors.
+Once an election is announced, Elections Canada will send you a Voter Information Card a few weeks before the election if your name is on the voters’ list.
+Elections Canada creates lists of voters using information from the National Register of Electors.

 Take this card with you when you go to vote.